El Djem: Sights

-Amphitheater
+Amphitheatre

 The Amphitheatre of El Jem could seat 35,000 spectators.
-Only the Colosseum in Rome (seating about 50,000 spectators) and the ruined theater of Capua were larger.
+Only the Colosseum in Rome (seating about 50,000 spectators) and the ruined theatre of Capua were larger.

-The amphitheater at El Djem was built by the Romans under proconsul Gordian, who was acclaimed emperor at Thysdrus around 238 and was mainly used for gladiator shows and small-scale chariot races.
+The amphitheatre at El Djem was built by the Romans under proconsul Gordian, who was acclaimed emperor at Thysdrus around 238 and was mainly used for gladiator shows and small-scale chariot races.

 Until the 17th century, it remained more or less whole.
 From then on its stones were used for building the nearby village of El Djem and transported to the Great Mosque in Kairouan.
-At a tense moment during struggles with the Ottomans, the Turks used cannons to flush rebels out of the amphitheater.
+At a tense moment during struggles with the Ottomans who used cannons to flush rebels out of the amphitheatre.

-The ruins of the amphitheater were declared a World Heritage Site in 1979.
+The ruins of the amphitheatre were declared a World Heritage Site in 1979.
 It hosts the annual El Djem International Symphony Festival.

 Others

 Drifting sand is preserving the market city of Thysdrus and the refined suburban villas that once surrounded it.
 Some floor mosaics have been found and published, one of them featuring the iconography of (Dea) Africa, but field archaeology has scarcely been attempted.
 Recently with aerial photos, a huge racetrack stadium has been discovered.

 The dry climate of Thysdrus has helped to preserve writings on papyrus.